maxx0911/ec-yoinker/README.md

 A step by step instruction on getting and downloading all emotes in the Emote Collector database.

 ## 0. install the requirements
-Two non-standard packages are required to run this project:
+Three non-standard packages are required to run this project:
 - yarl
 - requests
+- tqdm

-`yarl` (yet another url library) was my package of choice for working with URLs. `requests` is used to handle API requests and download emojis from Discord.
+`yarl` (yet another url library) was my package of choice for working with URLs.
+`requests` is used to handle API requests and download emojis from Discord.
+`tqdm` is a progress bar manager to make the downloader a little more bearable.
 You can install these two using pip like so:
 ```sh
 # Windows